 2008-09: Tough guy Curt Gogol played his second season with the Kelowna Rockets(WHL) in 2008-2009.
 In 63 games Gogol scored just once and picked up 4 assists.
 He finished the season with 144 PIMs.
 Gogol went for a deep run with Kelowna in the playoffs.
 In 22 postseason games Gogol scored once and added 30 PIMs.

 2009-10: Gogol split the 2009-2010 season between the Kelowna Rockets(WHL) and Saskatoon Blades(WHL).
 In 43 combined games Gogol scored once and added 6 assists.
 Gogol topped his previous career high in penalty minutes by picking up 149 between the two clubs.
 In 10 playoff games with Saskatoon, Gogol picked up 4 points and 23 PIMs.
+Signed as a free agent by the San Jose Sharks.

 2010-11: Gogol began the year with Saskatoon, appearing in 15 games with the Blades, before being traded to Chilliwack.
 In 62 WHL games between the two clubs, he amassed 201 PMs, including 13 major penalties.
 After scoring 1 goal with 1 assist during his time with the Blades, Gogol had 4 goals with 8 assists in 47 games for Chilliwack.
 He finished the season -10.
 Chilliwack made the playoffs after finishing third in their division; losing to Spokane in a five-game series.
 Gogol had 1 assist and was -4 with 6 PMs in the playoffs.